ObserveX/solarwinds-kubernetes-integration/README.md

 ```
 kubectl get service prometheus-nodeport -n monitoring
 ```
-Open your web browser and go to http://public-ip-address:nodeport to access the Prometheus console, where <public-ip-address> is the public IP address of any node in the cluster and <nodeport> is the NodePort allocated for the prometheus-nodeport service.
+Open your web browser and go to http://public-ip-address:nodeport to access the Prometheus console

 Note: If you are using a cloud-based Kubernetes service such as GKE, EKS, or AKS, you may need to configure firewall rules to allow incoming traffic to the NodePort.
 Also, make sure to replace monitoring with the actual namespace where the Prometheus server is deployed in case it's different.

 ## Troubleshooting Prometheus Errors
 Navigate to Prometheus console.
 Go to Status -->  Targets (Check if there are any errors)
 Note: Most of the errors are usually related to target endpoints being not reachable from the Prometheus server.

+Check logs for the pod having issues
 ```
 kubectl logs <pod-name> -n <namespace>
 ```